gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-less-code-more-fun.md

 Why don't we look at the attributes on the shader program to figure out the number of components?
 That's because it's common to supply 3 components (x, y, z) from a buffer but use a `vec4` in the shader.
-For attibutes WebGL will set `w = 1` automatically.
+For attributes WebGL will set `w = 1` automatically.
 But that means we can't easily know the user's intent since what they declared in their shader might not match the number of components they provide.